catalystcommunity/example-kafka-client/README.md

 ## Setup Strimzi

-If you don't already have a kubernete cluster, I suggest creating a local one using [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) or [K3S](https://rancher.com/docs/k3s/latest/en/installation/) and we have an example [kind_cluster.yaml](kind_cluster.yaml) and you can use it like thus: `kind create cluster --config https://raw.githubusercontent.com/catalystsquad/example-kafka-client/main/kind_cluster_config.yaml`
+If you don't already have a kubernete cluster, I suggest creating a local one using [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) or [K3S](https://rancher.com/docs/k3s/latest/en/installation/) and we have an example [kind_cluster.yaml](kind_cluster.yaml) and you can use it like thus: `kind create cluster --name strimzi --config https://raw.githubusercontent.com/catalystsquad/example-kafka-client/main/kind_cluster_config.yaml`

 Once you have a cluster, install the Strimzi Operator to it using the following: